-This setting controls whether client printers are mapped to a VDA session.
+This setting allows you to determine whether client printers are mapped to a VDA session.
 By default, client printer mapping is allowed.

 Auto-create client printers

 This setting specifies client printers that can be mapped into VDA sessions.
 By default, it is set to Auto-create all client printers, which means all client printers are mapped to VDA sessions.
 For more information about this setting, see Auto-create client printers in the Citrix Virtual Apps and Desktops documentation.